Matthew J. Brouillette (pronounced "Bree-Yet") is President and CEO of the Commonwealth Foundation for Public Policy Alternatives.

 John is a lifelong resident of Central Pennsylvania.
 He attended high school at Northumberland Christian School and college at Susquehanna University.
 He holds a B.A. in Writing and is a short story aficionado and an antiques collector.

-He is anticipating the arrival of his second daughter and is committed to bequeathing to his family a free and prosperous Pennsylvania.
+John and his wife are the parents of two daughters and he is committed to bequeathing to his family a free and prosperous Pennsylvania.

 Bob Dick is a Policy Analyst for the Commonwealth Foundation for Public Policy Alternatives.